'The women came into the synagogue wailing like a storm' - a memory from Tomashov

 – Jeremiah, 9:16, translation by Jill Hammer

 Further biblical and rabbinic references to mourning women are outlined by Jill Hammer and Taya Shere in chapter 12 of The Hebrew Priestess: Ancient and New Visions of Jewish Women’s Spiritual Leadership (2015.)
-In rabbinic sources we mostly read about mourning women in passages restricting or banning such practices.
+In the Mishnah, mourning women are referenced as a 'standard part of Jewish funerals' (Hebrew Priestess, 178.)
+In rabbinic sources we mostly read about mourning women in passages attempting to control and restrict their practices, demonstrating that the custom nonetheless survived.
 The twelfth century philosopher and rabbinic authority Maimonides, echoing a passage of the Mishnah [Moed Katan 3:9], wrote:

 During [the intermediate days of Passover] women cry out, but they may not pound their hands on each other in grief or ritually mourn.
 Once the corpse is buried, they may not lament.
 On Rosh Chodesh, Chanukah and Purim, they may cry out and pound their hands on each other in grief before the corpse is buried, but they may not wail.